 How to detect duplicate Structured Data

-Google groups multiple schemas of the same type together.
+In case of the SDT Too, Google groups multiple schemas of the same type together.
 You can recognize this by the number at the end of a list item.
 Plus: you can click on it to see all schemas of the same type.

 Here is an example of a page that has three Product Schemas on the same page: